-Welcome to the 2016–17 season of the Cambridge Philharmonic, one of the UK’s leading music societies.
-With a full symphony orchestra and a large chorus, the Cambridge Philharmonic presents a series of concerts in West Road Concert Hall, King’s College Chapel, St John’s College Chapel and Ely Cathedral.
+Welcome to the 2017–18 season of the Cambridge Philharmonic, one of the UK’s leading music societies.
+With a full symphony orchestra and a large chorus, the Cambridge Philharmonic presents a series of concerts in West Road Concert Hall, the Emmanuel United Reformed Church and Ely Cathedral.

-The season ends with epic music by Parry, Elgar and Strauss befitting the splendour of Ely Cathedral and its ringing acoustic.
+The season ends with Mahler’s stunning Eighth Symphony – a work ideally suited for the grandeur and rich acoustic of Ely Cathedral.
 We look forward to seeing you at a concert – and thank you for supporting the Cambridge Philharmonic.